 11.5.
 The Agency can assign this Agreement in whole or in party without the Client’s prior written consent.
 The Client can not assign this Agreement without the Agency’s prior written consent which will not be unreasonably withheld.

 11.6.
 All terms and provisions of this Agreement will be binding upon and inure to the benefit of the parties hereto and their respective permitted transferees, successors and assigns.

 11.7.
 If a provision of this Agreement would be unenforceable, (i) the provision must be read down to the extent necessary to avoid that result; and (ii) if the provision cannot be read down to that extent, it must be severed without altering the enforceability of the remaining provisions of this Agreement.

 11.8.
 All rights and remedies hereunder are cumulative.
-Any notice required to be delivered hereunder shall be delivered 3 days after deposit in Australian postal service, return receipt requested, 1 Business Day if sent by overnight courier service, and upon delivery receipt if sent electronically.
-All notices to Agency and Client shall be sent to the contact as noted in the Order with a copy to the Legal Department.
-All notices to Client shall be sent to the address specified on the Order.
+Any notice required to be delivered hereunder shall be delivered 3 days after deposit in an Australian postal service, 1 Business Day if sent by overnight courier service, and upon delivery receipt if sent electronically.
+All notices to Agency and Client shall be sent to the contact as noted in the Order.